Hernán Cortés: Expedition to Honduras (1524–1526)

-While en route, word reached Cortes that disagreements between Albornoz and Estrada were becoming violent to the point of swordplay.
-He therefore ordered Salazar and Almíndez Chirino back to Mexico City to rejoin the government, which they did on December 29, 1524.
+While en route, word reached Cortés that disagreements between Albornoz and Estrada were becoming violent to the point of swordplay.
+He therefore ordered Salazar and Almíndez Chirino back to Mexico City to rejoin the government, which they did on 29 December 1524.

-Salazar and Almíndez Chirino spread a rumour that Cortés had died, and in May 1525 assumed all power for themselves, including seizing Cortés property and torturing his majordomo, Cortés' cousin, Rodrigo de Paz, to reveal the whereabouts of his alleged treasure.
+Salazar and Almíndez Chirino spread a rumour that Cortés had died, and in May 1525 assumed all power for themselves, including seizing Cortés' property and torturing his majordomo, Cortés' cousin, Rodrigo de Paz, to reveal the whereabouts of his alleged treasure.
 Zuazo was forced into exile.

 At the end of January 1526, Cortés got a message back to his supporters that he was still alive.
 Salazar and Almíndez Chirino were deposed and arrested, and Albornoz and Estrada resumed office.
-Cortes himself took another five months to return from his expedition, reaching Mexico City on 19 June, whereupon he rested up in the Franciscan monastery for 5 nights.
+Cortés himself took another five months to return from his expedition, reaching Mexico City on 19 June, whereupon he rested up in the Franciscan monastery for 5 nights.

 A day or so later, Ponce de León finally arrived in Mexico City to take over from Cortés as governor of New Spain and begin the juez de residencia.
 The Licentiate then fell ill and died shortly after his arrival, appointing Marcos de Aguilar as alcalde mayor.
-In February 1527, the aged Aguilar fell ill in his turn and before his death, appointed Alonso de Estrada to the position of governor, in which function he was confirmed by royal decree in August 1527.
+In February 1527, the aged Aguilar fell ill in his turn and, before his death, appointed Alonso de Estrada to the position of governor, in which function he was confirmed by royal decree in August 1527.
 Cortés, suspected of poisoning the two men, refrained from taking over the government.

 Albornoz, who had sailed for Spain shortly after Ponce de León's arrival in 1526, persuaded the Council of the Indies on his arrival in Seville to release Salazar and Almíndez Chirino, against Cortés' wishes.

 In August 1527, Estrada was confirmed as governor by royal decree.
 When Cortés protested to Estrada for having one of his adherents' hands cut off without a trial as punishment for his involvement in a brawl, Estrada ordered Cortés exiled to his country estate.

-His authority circumscribed, his persecutors unpunished, while yet his retinue suffered from arbitrary punishments and exiled from the city he'd founded, Cortés sailed for Spain in early 1528 to appeal to his Emperor, Charles V.
+His authority circumscribed, his persecutors unpunished, while yet his retinue suffered from arbitrary punishments and was exiled from the city he'd founded, Cortés sailed for Spain in early 1528 to appeal to his Emperor, Charles V.